greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 	* Such immunity is only valid when "reasonableness" requirements are met:
 		* Must be reasonable cause to believe there was shoplifting.
 		* Actions taken towards detention must be reasonable.
-		* Detention must be for reasonable period.
+		* Pursuit & detention must be for reasonable period.
 	* ALI doesn't offer opinion as to whether privilege extends outside of store's property.
 	* WI law doesn't mention "premises" so court assumes the law is intended to authorize pursuit beyond store's' property.
 	* Policy goals would require that detention includes pursuit